Tommy Flanagan (musician): Late 1978–2001 – After Ella Fitzgerald

 Soon after leaving Fitzgerald, Flanagan played solo piano in New York.
 In 1979, he was a guest on the first series of Marian McPartland's Piano Jazz radio programs.
 He continued to work with other players, including as a trio with Tal Farlow and Red Mitchell in 1980.
 For much of the 1980s, he led a trio that featured bassist George Mraz and various drummers.
 By around 1990, Flanagan was concentrating on his own appearances and recordings rather than sideman activities.
 In the early 1990s, Mraz was replaced by Peter Washington, whose heavier bass lines added urgency to the trio's sound.

 Flanagan's reputation gradually grew after he moved on from being primarily an accompanist: in a 1992 article, critic Leonard Feather suggested that "Flanagan is the pianist most likely to be named a personal idol by other jazz pianists, whether they be swing veterans or avant-gardists".
 This made him more in demand; the workload may have contributed to his collapse in 1991 and subsequent quadruple bypass heart surgery.
 He returned to playing within weeks, but also returned to hospital for treatment for an aneurysm.
 Flanagan was awarded the Danish Jazzpar Prize in 1993.
 Three years later, he was selected for a National Endowment for the Arts Jazz Masters Fellowship.
-In 1990, 1993 and 1997, Flanagan toured Japan, where he was very popular, with 100 Golden Fingers, a 10-pianist group.
+In 1990, 1993, and 1997, Flanagan toured Japan, where he was very popular, with 100 Golden Fingers, a 10-pianist group.

 Flanagan continued to be praised for the elegance of his playing – critic Ben Ratliff commented in 1998 that the trio with Washington and drummer Lewis Nash was, "in its controlled, elegant way, [...] one of the more extraordinarily coordinated piano trios in jazz's history".
 Despite the near-unanimous praise from critics and musicians for Flanagan's recordings and concert performances after he left Fitzgerald, he did not secure a recording contract with a major label for more than one album.

 In late October 2001, Flanagan played in a John Coltrane tribute at the San Francisco Jazz Festival.
 The following month, he was admitted to Mount Sinai hospital in Manhattan; less than two weeks later, on November 16, he died there, from complications related to the aneurysm he had suffered a decade earlier.

 Personal life

+Flanagan's mother died in 1959, and his father in 1977.
 Flanagan first married in 1960, to Ann.
 The couple had a son and two daughters, and divorced in the early 1970s; Ann was killed in a car accident in 1980.
-Flanagan's mother died in 1959, and his father in 1977.
 Flanagan married Diana, his second wife, in 1976.
 He was survived by Diana, the three children from his first marriage, and six grandchildren.

-Flanagan was usually self-effacing, reserved and amiable.
+Flanagan was usually self-effacing, reserved, and amiable.
 His personality was summarized by his second wife: "His gentleness and quietness are deceptive.
 He is a strong man, and he has a lot of spirit and firmness."